quickfix-j/quickfixj/customising-quickfixj.md

 The core QuickFIX/J module is agnostic to FIX Protocol Versions.
 At runtime a QuickFIX/J dictionary with supporting implementation packages is required to use type-safe classes.

 The specification for a FIX integration is called a "Rules of Engagement".
-The Rules of Engagement can be customised with the mutual agreement of the repective counter-parties.
+The Rules of Engagement can be customised with the mutual agreement of the respective counter-parties.

 The message, component and field implementations can be provided by a specialised build, along with the corresponding QuickFIX/J dictionary for the custom Rules of Engagement.